On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

 Thus, the operation of improvement of a given cut creates a new cut of smaller size.
 Moreover, it does not change the sizes of the two sets participating in the cut.
 In particular, if the cut is a bisection, improvements also produce a bisection.\\

-In the sequel, we call a 3-regular graph $G$ of order $n$ \textit{typical} if the following two conditions are both satisfied: \begin{itemize} \item the bisection width of $G$ is at least $0.10n$; \item there are at most $\log n$ vertices in cycles of length 20. \end{itemize}
+In the sequel, we call a 3-regular graph $G$ of order $n$ \textit{usual} if the following two conditions are both satisfied: \begin{itemize} \item the bisection width of $G$ is at least $0.10n$, \item there are at most $\log n$ vertices in cycles of length at most 20. \end{itemize}

-We remark that the choice of 20 in the second point of the above definition is somehow arbitrary - it could be replaced by every large enough positive integer.
+We remark that the choice of 20 in the second point of the above definition is somehow arbitrary -- it could be replaced by every large enough positive integer.

-\begin{observation} Asymptotically almost all 3-regular graphs are typical. \end{observation} \begin{proof} First, the bisection width of a uniformly chosen graph is at least $0.10n$ due to Theorem~\ref{Kostochka Melnikov}.
-Second, since the number of cycles of every fixed constant length converges in distribution to an almost surely finite random variable by Lemma~\ref{BW}, the probability that a sum of finitely many almost surely finite random variables is larger than $\log n $ tends to zero with $n$.
-Thus, both properties in the definition of typical 3-regular graph are satisfied asymptotically almost surely. \end{proof}
+\begin{observation} A.a.s.\ $G(n,3)$ is usual. \end{observation} \begin{proof} First, the bisection width of a uniformly chosen graph is a.a.s.\ at least $0.10n$ due to Theorem~\ref{Kostochka Melnikov}.
+Second, by Lemma~\ref{BW}, the number of cycles of fixed length converges in distribution to a Poisson random variable.
+Thus, the number of vertices in cycles of length at most 20 converges in distribution to a tight random variable, and is therefore less than $\log n$ a.a.s.
+Thus, a.a.s.\ both properties in the definition of a usual graph are satisfied. \end{proof}

-From now on, fix a minimal bisection $(V_1, V_2)$ of a random $3-$regular graph $G$.
-We start with a very simple observation.
+From now on, we fix a minimum bisection $(V_1, V_2)$ in a usual graph $G$.